 Floating breakwater design is generated according to the various technical data.
 The most efficient breakwater model is designed taking into consideration technical data such as the underwater map of the place where the breakwater will be built, the basin distances that will produce wave formations, the maximum wave height and length, the wind and the binding loads.

 Floating wave damping systems are basically fixed to each other by connection cables and shock-absorbing rubber pads.
 Materials used in the production are selected on the basis of 50 years of design and strength criteria.

-The anchoring of floating wave prevention systems to the sea bed is a crucial issue that requires sound calculations, professionalism and experience.
+The mooring system (anchoring) of floating wave prevention systems to the sea bed is a crucial issue that requires sound calculations, professionalism and experience.
 In general, the heavy chain is connected to the concrete anchors placed on the seabed.
 It is fixed to its position on water by cross and vertical connections.

 This project, which we built in Qatar in 2022, writes its name in history as the largest floating artificial island project in the world today.
 We built a 2000 square meter floating island in front of the Raffles Hotel, the hotel of our client Katara Hospitality. [...]